BergerLab/c_cablastp/README.md

 and decompression work correctly.

 Currently working on implementing search.
-Expansion of coarse BLAST hits produces almost identical output to Po-Ru's version for the first 5000 query of a large query set but segfaults approximately 6000 queries into the data set.
+Expansion of coarse BLAST hits produces almost identical output to Po-Ru's version on a large query data set with 9997 entries.
+Now working on implementing fine BLAST search.